5732364/755/README.md

 # Traffic Light System

 ### Overview
 This project implements heartbeat tactic to monitor Traffic Light using a Heartbeat Monitor process.
-The crash in TrafficLightControlSys is non-deterministic because it has a 20% probability in each of the loop
+The crash in TrafficLightControlSys is non-deterministic because it has a 20% random probability in each of the loop.
+And if monitor didn't revice the traffic light switch in 5 second then will crash.
+The traffic light should switch different color in 2 second.

 ### Team members
 - Liu Xu